chassisml/chassis/docs/docs/getting-started/getting-started.md

 python quickstart.py
 ```

-In just about 60 seconds, the Chassis job will complete.
+In just about 60 (***TODO - probably less***) seconds, the Chassis job will complete.
 Congratulations!
 You just built your first ML container from a Scikit learn digits classification model.
 Verify your container build by running the following command in your terminal:

 ```bash
 docker images